danielch1/mlops_project/reports/README.md

 We've implemented a comprehensive three-fold monitoring system to ensure the reliability and effectiveness of our model:

 1. System Monitoring: Our predictions app, the deployed model, undergoes continuous system monitoring.
 When this service experiences heavy usage, characterized by an average response waiting time exceeding 1 second or receiving more than 60 requests per minute, our project admin is promptly notified via email.
 This alert mechanism empowers us to proactively allocate additional computing resources to the service as needed.
+[Triggered alert](figures/cloud_alert.png).

 2. Data Drift Monitoring: Every image sent to our inference app is meticulously logged and stored.
 We perform a daily data drift check, which evaluates specific image features such as brightness and contrast.
 The results of this check are compiled into a comprehensive report and securely saved in our project's data bucket.
 Should a significant data drift be detected, this insightful data empowers us to consider triggering a model retraining process, maintaining the model's accuracy and relevancy.

 3. Model Performance Monitoring: As new batches of labeled data arrive, we've devised a streamlined process.
 We've divided our validation subset into three manageable batches.
 A Cloud Function is triggered each time a batch is uploaded to our project bucket.
 This function conducts inference on the data and rigorously assesses prediction accuracy.
 The outcomes of this assessment are meticulously documented in the form of a detailed report, stored within the project's storage bucket.
 If a significant drop in model performance is identified, this proactive approach enables us to promptly initiate the model retraining process, guaranteeing that our model remains accurate and effective.
-Performance check figure can be seen here: [Accuracy Plot](figures/accuracy_plot_2023-10-11_00-19-42.png).
+Performance check figure can be seen here: [Batches accuracy plot](figures/accuracy_plot_2023-10-11_00-19-42.png).

 Monitoring functions setup can be seen here: [Cloud Functions](figures/cloud_functions.png)
  ---